ResearchComputing/Documentation/docs/programming/profiling-nvidia-gpu-performance.md

 ## Sample CUDA Code

-In this guide, we will demonstrate how to use each NVIDIA profiling and monitoring tools on two different CUDA programs:
+To demonstrate how to use NVIDIA profiling and monitoring tools, we will use two different CUDA programs:

 1. Vector Addition (`vectorAdd.cu`): A simpler operation that serves as a quick example for profiling.